Two-Guys-and-a-Gal/NLP-Project/README.md

 |  Variables             |    Definition                              |    DataType             |
 | :--------------------   | :---------------------------------------- | :-------------------- |
-repo                  | The name of the specific repository                     | object language              | The primary programming language of the repo            | object original              | The contents of scraped readme file within the repo     | object more_clean*           | The readme contents cleaned with prep_data function     | object unique_words*         | The unique words in each more_clean document            | object
+repo                  | The name of the specific repository                     | object language (target variable) | The primary programming language of the repo            | object original              | The contents of scraped readme file within the repo     | object more_clean*           | The readme contents cleaned with prep_data function     | object unique_words*         | The unique words in each more_clean document            | object